bmoreonrails/rails_tutorial/_chapters/chapter_01.md

   * If you're on Windows, you'll type the command into *Command Prompt*.

   After you've typed the command, you'll press `enter` to execute it.

   To keep things simple, we'll refer to both *Terminal* and *Command Prompt* as Terminal in the tutorial.
+{% wintip %}
+**Window Users:** If you see a block like this, pay attention to it!
+Some commands differ from Macs.
+It won't happen a lot, but when it does, it's important.
+{% endwintip %}
 {% endprotip%}

 {% steps %}